-Glenda lectured in Music at the University of Auckland from 1995-2006, and was Senior Lecturer and inaugural Programme Director for Music at Unitec, Auckland from 2006-2013.
-In 2013 she was appointed Associate Professor and Head of Music at the University of Canterbury.
-She served ten years as President of the Composers Association of New Zealand (CANZ) (2007 - 2017), and in 2016 was appointed Vice-President of the International Society of Contemporary Music (ISCM).
+Returning to New Zealand in 1994, Glenda lectured in Music at the University of Auckland from 1995-2006, and was Senior Lecturer and inaugural Programme Director for Music at Unitec, Auckland from 2006-2013.
+Since 2013 she has been Associate Professor and Head of Music at the University of Canterbury.

-Glenda devised, curated, and organized the (09)03 Contemporary Music Festival held in Auckland in 2003, she co-curated the "New Zealand in LA" Festival in 2012, and is currently developing plans for New Zealand to host the ISCM World New Music Days in Auckland and Christchurch, in April 2020.
+Glenda has represented New Zealand at international festivals in Australia, Croatia, Slovakia, Austria, Poland, Slovenia, South Korea, Canada, China and Estonia.
+She devised, curated, and organized the (09)03 Contemporary Music Festival held in Auckland in 2003, and co-curated the "New Zealand in LA" Festival of New Zealand music in 2012.
+She is Festival Director of New Zealand’s first ISCM World New Music Days, which – combined with the Asian Composers League Festival – will take place in Auckland and Christchurch in April 2020.

 for violin quartet